 Excellence in education

 At Pioneer Village School we recognise that all children develop at different ages, and through the use of multi-age groupings we are able to better cater for each child’s particular learning requirements.
-Having multi age classes allows all students to work from their own level and many opportunities exist for extension as well as support.
+Having multi-age classes allows all students to work from their own level, and many opportunities exist for extension as well as support.